pvicente/tox-docker-vscode-template/README.md

 With the new [**remote development feature for VSCode**](https://code.visualstudio.com/blogs/2019/05/02/remote-development) you can create and spin up a complete development environment in a matter of seconds and start coding without any other setup in your machine.
 See info about [**developing inside a container**](https://code.visualstudio.com/docs/remote/containers).

-If your IDE for python project is **VSCode** and it's based on tox this template project could be the base to get up and running a development environment for your project in a matter of seconds.
+If your IDE for python project is **VSCode** and your project is using tox this template project could help you to get a development environment ready for coding in a few seconds.

-It setups a development container (based on **Ubuntu 18.04**) with the essential tools to run vscode inside and run **CI environments inside**.
+It setups a development container (based on **Ubuntu 18.04**) with the essential tools to run your **CI environments** inside the container with **VSCode**.
 A development environment is set up to work in **VSCode** to run/debug your code and tests.
 You can also run other CI environments and use them inside VSCode.

-This setup works perfectly with [tox project living on the same parent folder](https://github.com/tox-dev/tox) and it can be used as an template for other projects which are using **tox for CI** or to create a **development environment**.
+This setup works with [tox](https://github.com/tox-dev/tox) project cloned in the parent folder (**../tox** relative to this project) but it can be a template for any project using **tox for CI** or to create a **development environment**.

 ## Use cases:

-- If your host machine is **MacOSX/Windows** but needs to develop a feature for **Linux**.
+- If your host machine is **MacOSX/Windows** but you needs to develop a feature for **Linux** and you don't have it up and running.
-- If you need to investigate a problem in **Linux CI** and you need a specific version of python to debug it and you don't want to install in your host machine.
+- If you need to investigate a problem in **Linux CI** and you need a specific version of python to debug it and you don't want to install it in your host machine.
 - A standarised development environment for your team based on **VSCode** and **tox**.

 ## Requirements: